aleshaleksey/fansys23/09-races.md

 ___
 ## Example Enhanced Template

-Below you can find some **enchanced** templates with higher stats and more abilities/skills than the "normal" templates/races.
+Below you can find some **enhanced** templates with higher stats and more abilities/skills than the "normal" templates/races.
 The enhanced templates are intended ONLY for high power games and will probably detract from most games rather than enhancing them.
 The DM and group should make sure to use templates of the same level for ALL characters in a game, for reasons of balance and mutual enjoyment.

 ___
 ### Enhanced Human(level-5 template = 40 points)